-- □ Members of the Public (i.e., including individuals who are current federal employees who are providing the information in their "personal" capacity (unrelated to federal work/employment).
+Members of the Public (i.e., including individuals who are current federal employees who are providing the information in their "personal" capacity (unrelated to federal work/employment).
 All of the following are members of the public.
-Please check relevant boxes (based on the context of collection and use in this system) for members of the public whose information is maintained in the system (only check if relevant to the purpose for collecting and using the information):
+Please check relevant boxes (based on the context of collection and use in this system) for

-- a.
+relevant to the purpose for collecting and using the information):

-Members of the general public (current association with the federal government, if any, is irrelevant to the collection and use of the information by the system or project).
+a. ⊠ Members of the general public (current association with the federal

+government, if any, is irrelevant to the collection and use of the

+information by the system or project).

-- b. \Box Retired federal employees.
+b. ☐ Retired federal employees.

-- c. \Box Former Fiscal Service employees.
+c.
+Former Fiscal Service employees.

+d.
+Federal contractors, grantees, interns, detailees etc.

-- e. \Box Federal job applicants. - f. \Box Other: [Explain here].
+e.
+Federal job applicants.

+f. \square Other: [Explain here].

 2. Current Federal Employees, Interns, and Detailees

-- Current Federal employees providing information in their capacity as federal employees (for example, PII collected using OPM, Treasury, or Fiscal Service forms related to employment with the federal government) - a) \Box Interns. - b) \Box Detailees. - c) \square Other employment-related positions.
+☐ Current Federal employees providing information in their capacity as federal

+employees (for example, PII collected using OPM, Treasury, or Fiscal Service

+forms related to employment with the federal government)

+a) \square Interns.

+b) \square Detailees.

+c) \square Other employment-related positions.

 3. Treasury Bureaus (including Departmental Offices)

-\boxtimes Other Treasury Bureaus.
+☐ Other Treasury Bureaus.

 4. Other Federal Agencies

-\boxtimes Other federal agencies.
+☐ Other federal agencies.

 5. State and Local Agencies

-□ State and local agencies.
+☐ State and local agencies.

 6. Private Sector

-□ Private sector organizations (for example, banks and financial organizations, data brokers or other commercial sources).
+☐ Private sector organizations (for example, banks and financial organizations, data brokers or other commercial sources).

 7. Other Sources

-□ Other sources not covered above (for example, foreign governments).
+\Box Other sources not covered above (for example, foreign governments).